PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer_error_test_issue_3.md

     return indexed.unstack(columns)
 ```

-This code snippet adds an if statement to check if the `columns` parameter is None.
-If it is None, a `ValueError` is raised with the message "The 'columns' parameter is required in pivot."
-This ensures that the code raises the correct error message when `columns` is not provided.
+The issue occurred because the `columns` parameter was not properly handled in the function.
+I have added a check at the beginning of the function to ensure that the `columns` parameter is not `None`.
+If it is `None`, a `ValueError` is raised with the appropriate error message.